Every Little Kiss

 "Every Little Kiss" is a song recorded by Bruce Hornsby and the Range.
 It was first released in May 1986 as the lead single from the band's 1986 album The Way It Is.

 Background

-The song was originally released as their debut single in early 1986.
+The song was originally released as the band's debut single in early 1986.
 It peaked at number 72 on the Billboard Hot 100, at number 18 on the Mainstream Rock Tracks chart, and at number 37 on the Adult Contemporary chart.
-It was re-released in 1987 after the success of The Way It Is and peaked at number 14 on the Hot 100 in July of that year.
-The introductory passage of the song quotes "The Alcotts" movement from Charles Ives's Concord Sonata.
+It was re-released in 1987 after the success of the title track from the album, and peaked at number 14 on the Hot 100 in July of that year.
+The introductory passage of the song quotes "The Alcotts" movement from Charles Ives' Concord Sonata.